Table of Contents

 After Form I-129F is approved, each applicant must complete the Online Nonimmigrant Visa Application by filling out Form DS-160 and paying the required fee, along with the K-1 visa applicant.

-While completing Form DS-160, the applicants must upload a photo that meets certain photograph requirements.
+While completing Form DS-160, the applicants must upload a photo that meets specific photograph requirements.

-Any applicant(s) over the age of 14 will likely be required to attend the interview at the U.S. Embassy or Consulate at the same time as their K-1 applicant parent.
+Any applicant(s) over 14 will likely be required to attend the interview at the U.S. Embassy or Consulate simultaneously with their K-1 applicant parent.

 At the interview, This applicant(s) and his or her parent will be asked questions to verify their relationship and the K-2 applicant’s eligibility.